 Data and models are available that can help plan the development of cacao production to avoid expansion in areas with potential risk to important ecosystem services such as biodiversity, carbon sequestration and water quality.

-Results from the spatially explicit scenario analyses illustrate that there may be (spatial) trade-offs and synergies among different ecosystem services.
+Results from the spatially explicit scenario analyses illustrate that there may be (spatial) trade-offs and synergies among different ecosystem services between scenarios and between regions of Indonesia.
 It is important to consider that outcomes on the ground may depend on the type of land cover or land use that cacao is replacing.
 For example whether cacao is replacing smallholder oil palm in mixed landscapes or large-scale oil palm plantations.
 The examples presented here show the potential for such analyses.

 It is important to consider the potential impacts of future climate change on future cacao production in Indonesia.
-Bunn et al. (2017) found that climate change is threatening cacao production in areas of Indonesia.
-Different coping strategies might include transformation out of cacao, fast or incremental adaptation (for example by increasing shading) or expansion into newly suitable areas.
+Different coping strategies in different regions might include transformation out of cacao, fast or incremental adaptation (for example by increasing shading) or expansion into newly suitable areas.
+Different cocoa growing systems can also be considered, for example full sun or shaded agroforestry systems.
 These strategies will have different impacts on the environment, the ecosystem services it provides and farmer livelihoods.
 It is also important to consider the size of the farms that would be targeted by agroforestry policies and how the policies would impact the livelihoods of these farms.